How To Become A Travel Agent

 Congratulations!
 You’ve made the decision to become a travel agent – or perhaps you’re interested in exploring the possibilities of this exciting career choice.
 You want to know HOW to become a travel agent, and you’ve come to the right place.
 The Travel Institute has been preparing individuals for a successful future in the travel industry for more than 50 years - it's our specialty!

-But what are your next steps in becoming a travel agent?
+What are your next steps in becoming a travel agent?
 Here are six tips for achieving on-the-job success:

 - Master the basics of world geography and travel industry essentials.
 Where to begin?
 Our Travel Introductory Program, or TRIPKit, is the perfect resource for travel agents just beginning their careers.
 TRIPKit is built around two college-level textbooks and related workbooks, plus a series of recorded webinars on key topics.You’ll learn about the five core travel products, plus industry and agency workplace orientation and sales and marketing strategies.
 The program also delves into world geography and cultures, broken down by U.S. state, country, or region with an emphasis on trip-planning.
 An exam is available upon completion to measure your agent knowledge and skills gained.